 Pretty much disease resistant (keep an eye out for snails), you still always have to make sure you keep growing lettuces fast, otherwise you get bitter leaves and bolting failures.
 Many gardeners get more than half a dozen lettuce crops a year.
 Happy crunching.

-Now you are an expert on growing leeks, check out more vegetables to grow: List of Vegetables
+Now you are an expert on growing lettuce, check out more vegetables to grow: List of Vegetables